nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Git-LFS.md

 After adding a new file under the Working Tree of your local repository, select the untracked file in the **Files View** and use the **LFS \| Track** command to track this file in LFS.

 SmartGit will display a **LFS Track** dialog, prompting you to provide a tracking pattern:
-- The default pattern will track only the selected file.
+- SmartGit will provide options to track only the selected file (e.g. `MyFile.png`), or to track any file with the same extension (`*.png`)
-- You can expand the pattern to include all files matching a pattern.
-Use `*` as a wildcard, e.g., `*.png` will track all new files with a `.png` extension in LFS. *(This is equivalent to running `git lfs track *.png` from the Git command line.)*
+- You can edit the pattern to customize which files are tracked in LFS, e.g., `File-*.png`.
+  (This is equivalent to running `git lfs track MyFile*.png` from the Git command line.)

 SmartGit will add the pattern into the `.gitattributes` file, which identifies files tracked by LFS.